 Parameter Description From: Date of the Month Select date of the month that summer time will start.
 From: Month Select the month that summer time will start.
 From: Year Enter the year that the summer time will start.
-From: Time Select the time of the day that summer time will start.
+From: Time (HH:MM) Select the time of the day that summer time will start in 24-hour clock notation.
 To: Date of the Month Select date of the month that summer time will end.
 To: Month Select the month that summer time will end.
 To: Year Enter the year that the summer time will end.
-To: Time Select the time of the day that summer time will end.
+To: Time (HH:MM) Select the time of the day that summer time will end.
 Offset Enter the number of minutes to add during summer time.
 The default value is 60.
 The range of this offset is 30, 60, 90 and 120.